fabioeloche/expense_report_landing/README.md

 The header section of the site includes the logo and navigation menu.
 The navigation menu contains links to the Home, Features, and Sign-Up pages.
 On mobile devices, the navigation collapses into a menu that can be toggled by clicking an icon.
 This ensures that the site remains easy to navigate, regardless of the device being used.

 ![Header](/assests/ScreenShots/header%20section.png)

+### Main Content
+The main content of the site is divided into various sections, each with a clear focus.
+These sections include the hero, benefit, features, and footer sections.

+### Hero Section
+The hero section includes a full-screen video that auto-plays when the page loads.
+This video provides a dynamic and engaging introduction to N2F’s key features.
+Positioned over the video is a brief message that highlights the platform’s core benefit: saving time and money on expense management.